Orlicz extension of Numerical radius inequalities: Main Results

 \end{thm} \begin{proof} Let $x\in \clh$ with $\|x\|=1$, and $A_i\in \clb(\clh)$ for $i=1, 2,\ldots, n$.
-Then using the steps applied in Theorem \ref{thmphiwa2} and Lemma \ref{lembohr}, we have Hence the desired inequality. \end{proof} In the next result, another numerical radius inequality is established with a different upper bound.
-In fact we prove the following inequality. \begin{thm}{ } Let $A\in \clb(\clh)$ and $\varphi$ be an Orlicz function.
+Then using the steps applied in Theorem \ref{thmphiwa2} and Lemma \ref{lembohr}, we have Hence the desired inequality. \end{proof} In the next result, another numerical radius inequality is obtained by using Hermite-Hadamard inequality (\ref{HERMITEHAD}) and Orlicz function $\varphi$. \begin{thm}{ } Let $A\in \clb(\clh)$ and $\varphi$ be an Orlicz function.
 Then the following inequality holds:

 \end{thm} \begin{proof} Suppose that $x\in \clh$ with $\|x\|=1$.
 Then one gets